PauSala/llm_from_sratch/README.md

 ## VsCode

-Ctrl + Shift + P
+> Ctrl + Shift + P
-Python: select interpreter
+> Python: select interpreter

+And then just select the correct environment